Academic Standing

 Reinstatement to Good Standing

-Students achieving cumulative grade point averages of 2.00 or higher are reinstated to good standing.
+Students achieving cumulative GPAs of 2.00 or higher are reinstated to good standing.
 Students are, of course, expected to make diligent progress in the pursuit of a degree.
 The standards outlined in the Financial Aid section of this bulletin are the stipulated guidelines for satisfactory academic progress for UW-Platteville students.

 Summer Term Academic Standing